benjamin-benoit/s3cu-crypt0/Readme.md

 > Don't forget, there is no useless question :-)

-* You **MUST** return the project before Friday March, 6 at 11:42 pm by sending an MP on slack with the link of your github repo.
+* You **MUST** return the project before Friday May, 29 at 4:00 pm by sending an MP on slack with the link of your github repo.
 * You **MUST** add `makiboto` user as a collaborator.

 ## <a name='overview'>🐱 Overview</a>